puppetlabs/puppet-specifications/moving_modules.md

 ### Pluginsync

-All modules visible in the current environment's modulepath should have their lib directories copied to the agent during pluginsync.
-If there are multiple versions of the same type installed (one in the `vendor_modules` directory, another in `$codedir/environments/production/modules`), then it's important that we pluginsync the same type/provider version as was used during compilation.
-So pluginsync and the compiler need to use the same precedence order when resolving types.

-### Catalog Application

-Agents may have different versions of vendored modules than the server used to compile the catalog.
-The agent should always use the pluginsync'ed version of the type and providers instead of whatever version is present in the agent's puppet-agent package.
+It is difficult to make changes to builtin types, because they are not pluginsync'ed from the master to agents.
+As a result, you can have situations where compilation succeeds, but catalog application on an older puppet agent fails, because the old agent doesn't understand the newer `property`.
+For example, we had that problem when we added the `virtual` property to the `package` type.

+To eliminate this problem we could pluginsync vendored modules.
+However, it would cause agents to pluginsync types and providers they often already have, and it means the vendored modules need to be compatible with all agents that connect to the master.

+We've decided to make vendored modules visible to the autoloader, but not part of the modulepath.
+That way they are available during compilation, but won't be pluginsync'ed.

 ## Agent Compatibility

+Pre-6.0 agents always prefer pluginsynced types over its builtin and vendored versions.
+One exception is when running the agent via bundler due to the way bundler manages the ruby LOAD_PATH.

-Pre-6.0 agents will always prefer the builtin version over what was pluginsynced.
-If a new property/parameter is added to the type on the master and the manifest attempts to use that property/parameter, then old agents will not be able to apply the catalog.
-This is the same issue we had with virtual packages in puppet 4.x.
-Recommend users only deploy updated modules for builtin types in environments where there are only Puppet 6+ agents.
+If a new property/parameter is added to a type on the master and the manifest attempts to use that property/parameter, then old agents will not be able to apply the catalog.
+Therefore, it's important that users only deploy modules that are compatible with the oldest agents in the fleet, but this proposal doesn't change that.